Published 2026-04-06 · 15 min read·Updated Jun 3, 2026

 Key Takeaway

-SpaceX in April 2026 is simultaneously the most impressive and most complex company in the world.
-The financial performance is staggering: $8 billion profit, 166 launches, 17 million Starlink subscribers, and a trajectory toward the largest IPO ever.
+SpaceX in June 2026 is simultaneously the most impressive and most complex company in the world — and now, thanks to the S-1, the most transparent it has ever been.
+The performance is staggering: $18.7 billion revenue, 166 launches, 10.3 million Starlink subscribers, a $4.4 billion Starlink operating profit, and the largest IPO in history pricing on June 11.
 No private company has achieved anything comparable.

 History says no company has ever successfully done all of that at once.
 But then, no company has ever been SpaceX.